jessebeach/eslint-plugin-jsx-a11y/docs/rules/no-noninteractive-tabindex.md

 Your application might require an exception to this rule in the case of an element that captures incoming tab traversal for a composite widget.
 In that case, turn off this rule on a per instance basis.
 This is an uncommon case.

+### Case: I need to focus a container, like a dialog because it does not contain any tabbable content

+In the case that you need to move focus to an element like a dialog when it opens, but the dialog does not contain any tabbable or focusable content, you may focus the dialog itself.
+In this case, you can add a `tabIndex` with a value of -1 to the element.
+This will not violate this rule.

 ### References

   1. [Fundamental Keyboard Navigation Conventions](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_generalnav)